 - 2.1.
 In these rules:- - 2.1.1. "affairs" means matters that are the concern or responsibility of a particular person; - 2.1.2. "arrangement" means any express or tacit agreement between a notary and another person whether contractually binding or not; - 2.1.3. "client" means any person who has instructed a notary to carry out notarial services; - 2.1.4.
 "Council" means the Council of the Society; - 2.1.5. "firm" includes a sole practitioner and professional partnership (which expression shall include a limited liability partnership and any other body corporate) the members of which are authorised to conduct legal practice as such; - 2.1.6. "lawyer" has the meaning given to that term in the Lawyers and Conveyancers Act 2006; - 2.1.7.
-"Master" means the Master of the Faculties; - 2.1.8. "notarial act" means any act that has validity by virtue only of its preparation, performance, authentication, attestation or verification by a notary and includes any such act carried out by electronic means; - 2.1.9. "notarial misconduct" means: - (a) fraudulent conduct; - (b) conduct falling seriously below the standard of service reasonably to be expected of a public notary; or - (c) other serious misconduct which may include failure to observe the requirements of this Code of Notarial Practice; - 2.1.10. "notary" means a person holding office in New Zealand following the grant of a notarial faculty to that person; - 2.1.11. "official document" means any document issued by: - (a) the Crown; - (b) any department of the New Zealand Government;
+"Master" means the Master of the Faculties; - 2.1.8. "notarial act" means any act that has validity by virtue only of its preparation, performance, authentication, attestation or verification by a notary and includes any such act carried out by electronic means;

+2.1.9. "notarial misconduct" means:

+- (a) fraudulent conduct; - (b) conduct falling seriously below the standard of service reasonably to be expected of a public notary; or - (c) other serious misconduct which may include failure to observe the requirements of this Code of Notarial Practice; - 2.1.10. "notary" means a person holding office in New Zealand following the grant of a notarial faculty to that person; - 2.1.11. "official document" means any document issued by: - (a) the Crown: - (b) any department of the New Zealand Government;

-- (c) any Crown Entity as defined by the Crown Entities Act 2004; or - (d) any university, polytechnic, tertiary institute or private training establishment authorised to issue or award qualifications by the Qualifications Authority; - 2.1.12. "partner" means a person with whom the notary cohabits or with whom the notary has an ongoing relationship of a personal nature and includes a person of the same gender; - 2.1.13. "performance" includes execution, completion and carrying out; - 2.1.14. "person" includes a body corporate or unincorporated association or group of persons; - 2.1.15. "principles" means the general principles set out in clause 4; - 2.1.16.
-"Qualifications Authority" has the meaning given to that term in section 159 of the Education Act 1989 or any amended or substituted statutory definition; - 2.1.17.
+- (c) any Crown Entity as defined by the Crown Entities Act 2004; or - (d) any university, polytechnic, tertiary institute or private training establishment authorised to issue or award qualifications by the Qualifications Authority; - 2.1.12. "performance" includes execution, completion and carrying out; - 2.1.13. "person" includes a body corporate or unincorporated association or group of persons; - 2.1.14. "principles" means the general principles set out in clause 4; - 2.1.15.
+"Qualifications Authority" has the meaning given to that term in section 159 of the Education Act 1989 or any amended or substituted statutory definition; - 2.1.16.
 "Society" means the New Zealand Society of Notaries Incorporated. - 2.2.
-For the purposes of these rules: - 2.2.1. a notary's practice includes the preparation and performance of notarial acts and any other service undertaken as a notary whether or not such service may only be undertaken by a notary; - 2.2.2. reference to any other rules which govern the practice of a notary in New Zealand and made by the Society shall include any rules and regulations made in substitution; - 2.2.3. words importing the masculine gender shall include the feminine gender and words importing the singular shall where the context so admits include the plural and vice versa.
+For the purposes of these rules: - 2.2.1. a notary's practice includes the preparation and performance of notarial acts and any other service undertaken as a notary whether or not such service may only be undertaken by a notary; - 2.2.2. reference to any other rules which govern the practice of a notary in New Zealand and made by the Society shall include any rules and regulations made in substitution: - 2.2.3. words importing the masculine gender shall include the feminine gender and words importing the singular shall where the context so admits include the plural and vice versa.